Sherman business establishments in 1884

 Sears Saloon – P.E.
 Kirch, Proprietory

 Farmers & Merchants Saloon – W.H.
-Buckley; East side of the square
+Buckley; East side of

 Bank Saloon – W.E.
 Herrington, Proprietor; East side of square